This page was most recently updated on May 8th, 2025

 SECTION 12.01 Funding.

-Benefactors are those who contribute monetary funding to promote the Corporations operating expenses in the amount of twenty (20) percent, with the majority eighty (80) percent being donated by the current year’s stepping down Emperor and Empress to other worthy charitable organizations of their choice.
+Benefactors are those who contribute monetary funding to promote the corporation’s operating expenses in the amount of twenty (20) percent, with the majority, eighty (80) percent, being donated by the current year’s stepping-down monarchs to other worthy charitable organizations of their choice.

 SECTION 12.02 Designated Benefactor.

-Each Benefactor will be given a designated title determined by the amount of the contribution.
+Each Benefactor will be given a designated title determined by the contribution amount.

 A. Royal Benefactor shall be extended to an individual(s) and or organization(s) who shall make an annual donation in the amount of five hundred dollars ($500.00) or more.